 - Use example domains and IP addresses.
 You'll find a list of approved IP blocks and domain names below.

-- When describing common tasks such as "How to add a sudo user", link to an article from our reference articles category.
+- When describing everyday tasks such as adding a sudo user, or updating the server, link to one of our reference articles or best practices guides.

 - Please test all hyperlinks.
 We cannot publish articles with broken hyperlinks.

 - It's usually better to explain how to locate the latest version of a software package than to link to a specific version.
 Avoid links to a particular version unless you have a good reason for insisting on that version.

 When an example IP address or domain name is needed in your article, please use:

 For details about domains and IPs reserved for documentation, please see:

 Format your article submission in Vultr-flavored Markdown.
 Use our Installation Guide Template as a formatting example.
 Before submitting your article, use the Preview Article tab on the submission page to check your formatting.

 When writing for the Vultr Docs library, use Markdown format.
 Use our Markdown tutorial as a reference when formatting your article.